Arjan-Git1/shell/README.md

 # shell
 A shell written in Rust.
-I have tried to use as little outside crates as possible.